h2r/java_rosbridge/README.md

 java_rosbridge
 ==============

-A simple library using Jetty 9 to connect Java to a ROS Bridge server.
-Supports publishing and subscribing with different topic delegates.
+A simple library using Jetty 9 to connect Java code to a [ROS Bridge server](http://wiki.ros.org/rosbridge_suite/).
+This library supports publishing and subscribing with different topic delegates and makes using Java code with ROS very trivial (we argue that it is easier than using ROSJava which has a number of complications and complexities).

 ## Compiling